-Mills College does not require entering students to complete a physical exam or to provide proof of specific vaccination coverage.
+Mills College does not require entering students to complete a physical exam or to provide proof of specific vaccination coverage, except concerning the COVID-19 vaccination.
 But it is a good idea to get a health check-up before starting college (especially for students of traditional college age) and to have access to your health records and any vaccination records.
 We recommend that all students—and particularly those of traditional college age—be current on all vaccinations recommended by the Centers for Disease Control.
 In particular, we encourage residential students to be vaccinated against meningococcal disease.
 And we encourage all students to get an annual flu vaccination.
 We hold flu vaccine clinics in October each year to enhance access to this important health prevention strategy.

 Although Mills has no requirements for students regarding immunization, the California Department of Public Health recommends these vaccinations (PDF) by age 18 for college students: